Healthy Apple Pie Bars

 Store leftovers in the fridge for 3-5 days.
 If you like warm apple pie just reheat in the microwave for 20-30 seconds.

-Healthy Apple Crumble Bars should be stored in the refrigerator.
+Healthy Apple Pie Bars should be stored in the refrigerator.
 They will last in the refrigerator for 3-5 days.
 We recommend not drizzling the caramel sauce until you’re ready to eat to maintain freshness.

-Healthy Apple Crumble Bars
+Healthy Apple Pie Bars

 Ingredients